OUR MISSION:

 News from St. Peter Christian College

 Two important components of the school’s “Good to Great” initiative are its agricultural and reading programs.
-Watch this video to see teachers and students discussing how, from its garden to it’s bookshelf, the school’s facilities are preparing students for the future.
+Watch this video to see teachers and students discussing how, from its garden to its bookshelf, the school’s facilities are preparing students for the future.

 Hands%2BOf%2BPrayer.jpg